Getting my feet wet near Lunenburg, NS.

 Over the years I have produced many research papers for the Historic Sites & Monuments Board of Canada and the FHBRO, while also pursuing independent research projects on the history and heritage of Canadian architecture.

 I led the federal-provincial-territorial collaborations, built an award-winning mobile app (“Edifica -History in Hand”) for searching historic places (Android and IOS) , and managed Parks Canada’s Directory of Federal Heritage Designations and its national documentation centre on heritage.

 My master’s degree is in architectural history (Carleton University), specializing in Canadian modern architecture.
 In terms of volunteer work, I am a past president of the Society for the Study of Architecture in Canada, a member of Docomomo International and am a member of many other heritage organizations.

-I am a former Director of Heritage and Culture for Ottawa’s Lowertown Community Association, and an executive member of the newly founded National Historic Sites Alliance, a national network of like-minded owners and operators of National Historic Sites.
+I am a director of Heritage Committee for Ottawa’s Lowertown Community Association, and an executive member of the National Historic Sites Alliance, a national network of like-minded owners and operators of National Historic Sites.